 This page gives you information about the containerd container runtime, support for Docker in Google Kubernetes Engine (GKE), and an overview of why you must migrate to node images that use containerd.
-For instructions on how to migrate to a containerd node image, refer to Migrate to containerd node images.
+For instructions on how to migrate to a containerd node image, refer to Migrate from Docker to containerd node images.

 Kubernetes nodes use the container runtime to launch, manage, and stop containers running in Pods.
 The Kubernetes project is removing built-in support for the Docker runtime in Kubernetes version 1.24 and later.
 To achieve this, Kubernetes is removing a component called dockershim, which allows Docker to communicate with Kubernetes components like the kubelet.